Binhe-Jia/AI-assisted-Assignment/README.md

 ## Code Smells and SOLID

-While efforts have been made to address code smells and adhere to SOLID principles, some areas may still require improvement.
-Notable code smells that were addressed include:

 - **Duplication**: Code duplication has been reduced by modularizing methods and promoting reusability.
 - **Long Methods**: Methods have been broken down into smaller, focused methods to improve readability and maintainability.
 - **Tight Coupling**: Steps have been taken to reduce coupling between classes and promote separation of concerns.